metalsoft-io/metalcloud-cli/README.md

 This is the output of the `metalcloud-cli help` command:

 ```
-Syntax: metalcloud-cli <command> [args]
+Syntax: ./metalcloud-cli <command> [args]
 Accepted commands:
-create infrastructure - Creates an infrastructure. (alternatively use "new infra")
+Command: create infrastructure     Creates an infrastructure. (alternatively use "new infra")
-  -dc string
-        (Required) Infrastructure datacenter
+	  -dc                        (Required) Infrastructure datacenter
-  -label string
-        (Required) Infrastructure's label
+	  -label                     (Required) Infrastructure's label
+	  -return_id                 (Flag) If set will print the ID of the created infrastructure.
+Useful for automating tasks.

-list infrastructure - Lists all infrastructures. (alternatively use "ls infra")
+Command: list infrastructure       Lists all infrastructures. (alternatively use "ls infra")
-  -format string
-        The output format.
-Supproted values are 'json','csv'.
+	  -format                    The output format.
+Supported values are 'json','csv'.
 The default format is human readable.

-delete infrastructure - Delete an infrastructure. (alternatively use "rm infra")
+Command: delete infrastructure     Delete an infrastructure. (alternatively use "rm infra")
-  -autoconfirm
-        If true it does not ask for confirmation anymore
+	  -autoconfirm               (Flag) If set it does not ask for confirmation anymore
-  -id int
-        (Required) Infrastructure's id
+	  -infra                     (Required) Infrastructure's id or label.
+Note that the 'label' this be ambiguous in certain situations.

-deploy infrastructure - Deploy an infrastructure. (alternatively use "apply infra")
+Command: deploy infrastructure     Deploy an infrastructure. (alternatively use "apply infra")
-  -allow_data_loss
-        (Optional, default false) If false, deploy will throw error if data loss is expected.
+	  -allow_data_loss           (Flag) If set, deploy will throw error if data loss is expected.
-  -attempt_soft_shutdown
+	  -autoconfirm               (Flag) If set operation procedes without asking for confirmation
+	  -infra                     (Required) Infrastructure's id or label.
+Note that the 'label' this be ambiguous in certain situations.
-        (Optional, default true) If needed, atempt a soft (ACPI) power off of all the servers in the infrastructure before the deploy (default true)
+	  -no_attempt_soft_shutdown  (Flag) If set,do not atempt a soft (ACPI) power off of all the servers in the infrastructure before the deploy
-  -autoconfirm
-        If true it does not ask for confirmation anymore
-  -hard_shutdown_after_timeout
-        (Optional, default true) Force a hard power off after timeout expired and the server is not powered off. (default true)
+	  -no_hard_shutdown_after_timeout (Flag) If set do not force a hard power off after timeout expired and the server is not powered off.
-  -id int
-        (Required) Infrastructure's id
-  -skip_ansible
-        (Optional, default false) If true, some automatic provisioning steps will be skipped.
+	  -skip_ansible              (Flag) If set, some automatic provisioning steps will be skipped.
 This parameter should generally be ignored.
-  -soft_shutdown_timeout_seconds int
-        (Optional, default 180) Timeout to wait if hard_shutdown_after_timeout is set. (default 180)
+	  -soft_shutdown_timeout_seconds (Optional, default 180) Timeout to wait if hard_shutdown_after_timeout is set.

-get infrastructure - Get an infrastructure. (alternatively use "show infra")
+Command: get infrastructure        Get an infrastructure. (alternatively use "show infra")
-  -format string
-        The output format.
-Supproted values are 'json','csv'.
+	  -format                    The output format.
+Supported values are 'json','csv'.
 The default format is human readable.
-  -id int
-        (Required) Infrastructure's id
+	  -infra                     (Required) Infrastructure's id or label.
+Note that the 'label' this be ambiguous in certain situations.

-revert infrastructure - Revert all changes of an infrastructure. (alternatively use "undo infra")
+Command: revert infrastructure     Revert all changes of an infrastructure. (alternatively use "undo infra")
-  -autoconfirm
-        If true it does not ask for confirmation anymore
+	  -autoconfirm               (Flag) If set it does not ask for confirmation anymore
-  -id int
-        (Required) Infrastructure's id
+	  -infra                     (Required) Infrastructure's id or label.
+Note that the 'label' this be ambiguous in certain situations.

-create instance_array - Creates an instance array. (alternatively use "new ia")
+Command: create instance_array     Creates an instance array. (alternatively use "new ia")
-  -boot string
-        InstanceArray's boot type:'pxe_iscsi','local_drives'
+	  -boot                      InstanceArray's boot type:'pxe_iscsi','local_drives'
-  -disk_size int
-        InstanceArray's local disk sizes (default 1)
+	  -disk_size                 InstanceArray's local disk sizes
-  -disks int
-        InstanceArray's number of local drives (default 1)
+	  -disks                     InstanceArray's number of local drives
-  -infra int
-        (Required) Infrastrucure ID
-  -instance_count int
+	  -infra                     (Required) Infrastructure's id or label.
+Note that the 'label' this be ambiguous in certain situations.
-        (Required) Instance count of this instance array (default 1)
+	  -instance_count            (Required) Instance count of this instance array
-  -label string
-        InstanceArray's label
+	  -label                     InstanceArray's label
-  -managed_fw
-        InstanceArray's firewall management on or off (default true)
-  -proc int
-        InstanceArray's minimum processor count (default 1)
+	  -proc                      InstanceArray's minimum processor count
-  -proc_core_count int
-        InstanceArray's minimum processor core count (default 1)
+	  -proc_core_count           InstanceArray's minimum processor core count
-  -proc_freq int
-        InstanceArray's minimum processor frequency (Mhz) (default 1000)
+	  -proc_freq                 InstanceArray's minimum processor frequency (Mhz)
-  -ram int
-        InstanceArray's minimum RAM (GB) (default 1)
+	  -ram                       InstanceArray's minimum RAM (GB)
-  -volume_template_id int
+	  -return_id                 (Flag) If set will print the ID of the created Instance Array.
+Useful for automating tasks.
-        InstanceArray's volume template when booting from for local drives
+	  -template                  InstanceArray's volume template when booting from for local drives
+	  -un_managed_fw             (Flag) If set InstanceArray's firewall management on or off

-list instance_array - Lists all instance arrays of an infrastructure. (alternatively use "ls ia")
+Command: list instance_array       Lists all instance arrays of an infrastructure. (alternatively use "ls ia")
-  -format string
-        The output format.
-Supproted values are 'json','csv'.
+	  -format                    The output format.
+Supported values are 'json','csv'.
 The default format is human readable.
-  -infra int
-        (Required) Infrastrucure ID

-delete instance_array - Delete instance array. (alternatively use "rm ia")
-  -autoconfirm
-        If true it does not ask for confirmation anymore
-  -id int
-        (Required) InstanceArray ID

-edit instance_array - Edits an instance array. (alternatively use "alter ia")
-  -boot string
-        InstanceArray's boot type:'pxe_iscsi','local_drives'
-  -disk_size int
-        InstanceArray's local disk sizes (default 1)
-  -disks int
-        InstanceArray's number of local drives (default 1)
-  -id int
-        (Required) InstanceArray's id
-  -instance_count int
-        Instance count of this instance array
-  -keep_detaching_drives
-        If false and the number of Instance objects is reduced, then the detaching Drive objects will be deleted.
-If it's set to true, the detaching Drive objects will not be deleted. (default true)
-  -label string
-        (Required) InstanceArray's label
-  -managed_fw
-        InstanceArray's firewall management on or off (default true)
-  -proc int
-        InstanceArray's minimum processor count (default 1)
-  -proc_core_count int
-        InstanceArray's minimum processor core count (default 1)
-  -proc_freq int
-        InstanceArray's minimum processor frequency (Mhz) (default 1000)
-  -ram int
-        InstanceArray's minimum RAM (GB) (default 1)
-  -swap_existing_hardware
-        If true, all the hardware of the Instance objects is swapped to match the new InstanceArray specifications
-  -volume_template_id int
-        InstanceArray's volume template when booting from for local drives

-create drive_array - Creates a drive array. (alternatively use "new da")
-  -count int
-        DriveArrays's drive count.
-Use this only for unconnected DriveArrays. (default 1)
-  -expand_with_ia
-        Auto-expand when the connected instance array expands (default true)
-  -ia int
-        (Required) The id of the instance array it is attached to.
+	  -infra                     (Required) Infrastrucure ID

+Command: delete instance_array     Delete instance array. (alternatively use "rm ia")
+	  -autoconfirm               If true it does not ask for confirmation anymore
+	  -id                        (Required) InstanceArray ID

+Command: edit instance_array       Edits an instance array. (alternatively use "alter ia")
+	  -boot                      InstanceArray's boot type:'pxe_iscsi','local_drives'
+	  -disk_size                 InstanceArray's local disk sizes
+	  -disks                     InstanceArray's number of local drives
+	  -do_not_keep_detaching_drives (Flag) If set and the number of Instance objects is reduced, then the detaching Drive objects will be deleted.
+If it's set to true, the detaching Drive objects will not be deleted.
+	  -id                        (Required) InstanceArray's id
+	  -instance_count            Instance count of this instance array
+	  -label                     (Required) InstanceArray's label
+	  -proc                      InstanceArray's minimum processor count
+	  -proc_core_count           InstanceArray's minimum processor core count
+	  -proc_freq                 InstanceArray's minimum processor frequency (Mhz)
+	  -ram                       InstanceArray's minimum RAM (GB)
+	  -swap_existing_hardware    (Flag) If set all the hardware of the Instance objects is swapped to match the new InstanceArray specifications
+	  -template                  InstanceArray's volume template when booting from for local drives
+	  -unmanaged_fw              (Flag) If set InstanceArray's firewall management is off

+Command: create drive_array        Creates a drive array. (alternatively use "new da")
+	  -count                     DriveArrays's drive count.
+Use this only for unconnected DriveArrays.
+	  -expand_with_ia            Auto-expand when the connected instance array expands
+	  -ia                        (Required) The id of the instance array it is attached to.
 It can be zero for unattached Drive Arrays
-  -infra int
-        (Required) Infrastrucure ID
+	  -infra                     (Required) Infrastrucure ID
-  -label string
-        (Required) The label of the drive array
+	  -label                     (Required) The label of the drive array
-  -size int
+	  -return_id                 (Optional) Will print the ID of the created Drive Array.
+Useful for automating tasks.
-        (Optional, default = 40960) Drive arrays's size in MBytes (default 40960)
+	  -size                      (Optional, default = 40960) Drive arrays's size in MBytes
-  -template int
-        DriveArrays's volume template to clone when creating Drives
+	  -template                  DriveArrays's volume template to clone when creating Drives
-  -type string
-        Possible values: iscsi_ssd, iscsi_hdd
+	  -type                      Possible values: iscsi_ssd, iscsi_hdd

-edit drive_array - Edit a drive array. (alternatively use "alter da")
+Command: edit drive_array          Edit a drive array. (alternatively use "alter da")
-  -count int
-        DriveArrays's drive count.
-Use this only for unconnected DriveArrays. (default -14234)
+	  -count                     DriveArrays's drive count.
+Use this only for unconnected DriveArrays.
-  -expand_with_ia
-        Auto-expand when the connected instance array expands (default true)
+	  -expand_with_ia            Auto-expand when the connected instance array expands
-  -ia int
-        (Required) The id of the instance array it is attached to.
-It can be zero for unattached Drive Arrays (default -14234)
+	  -ia                        (Required) The id of the instance array it is attached to.
+It can be zero for unattached Drive Arrays
-  -id int
-        (Required) Drive Array's ID (default -14234)
+	  -id                        (Required) Drive Array's ID
-  -label string
-        (Required) The label of the drive array (default "__NIL__")
+	  -label                     (Required) The label of the drive array
-  -size int
-        (Optional, default = 40960) Drive arrays's size in MBytes (default -14234)
+	  -size                      (Optional, default = 40960) Drive arrays's size in MBytes
-  -type string
-        Possible values: iscsi_ssd, iscsi_hdd (default "__NIL__")
-  -volume_template_id int
-        DriveArrays's volume template to clone when creating Drives (default -14234)
+	  -template                  DriveArrays's volume template to clone when creating Drives
+	  -type                      Possible values: iscsi_ssd, iscsi_hdd

-list drive_array - Lists all drive arrays of an infrastructure. (alternatively use "ls da")
+Command: list drive_array          Lists all drive arrays of an infrastructure. (alternatively use "ls da")
-  -format string
-        The output format.
-Supproted values are 'json','csv'.
+	  -format                    The output format.
+Supported values are 'json','csv'.
 The default format is human readable.
-  -infra int
-        (Required) Infrastrucure ID
+	  -infra                     (Required) Infrastrucure ID

-delete drive_array - Delete a drive array. (alternatively use "rm da")
+Command: delete drive_array        Delete a drive array. (alternatively use "rm da")
-  -autoconfirm
-        If true it does not ask for confirmation anymore
+	  -autoconfirm               If true it does not ask for confirmation anymore
-  -id int
-        (Required) DriveArray's ID
+	  -id                        (Required) DriveArray's ID

+Command: list volume_templates     Lists available volume templates (alternatively use "ls templates")
+	  -format                    The output format.
+Supported values are 'json','csv'.
+The default format is human readable.
+	  -local_only                Show only templates that support local install
+	  -pxe_only                  Show only templates that support pxe booting

+Command: list firewall_rule        Lists instance array firewall rules (alternatively use "ls fw")
+	  -format                    The output format.
+Supported values are 'json','csv'.
+The default format is human readable.
+	  -ia                        (Required) The instance array id

+Command: add firewall_rule         Add instance array firewall rule (alternatively use "new fw")
+	  -description               The firewall rule's description.
+	  -destination               The destination address to filter on.
+It can also be a range with the start and end values separated by a dash.
+	  -ia                        (Required) The instance array id
+	  -ip_address_type           The IP address type of the firewall rule.
+Possible values: ipv4, ipv6.
+	  -port                      The port to filter on.
+It can also be a range with the start and end values separated by a dash.
+	  -protocol                  The protocol of the firewall rule.
+Possible values: all, icmp, tcp, udp.
+	  -source                    The source address to filter on.
+It can also be a range with the start and end values separated by a dash.

+Command: delete firewall_rule      Remove instance array firewall rule (alternatively use "rm fw")
+	  -destination               The destination address to filter on.
+It can also be a range with the start and end values separated by a dash.
+	  -ia                        (Required) The instance array id
+	  -ip_address_type           The IP address type of the firewall rule.
+Possible values: ipv4, ipv6.
+	  -port                      The port to filter on.
+It can also be a range with the start and end values separated by a dash.
+	  -protocol                  The protocol of the firewall rule.
+Possible values: all, icmp, tcp, udp.
+	  -source                    The source address to filter on.
+It can also be a range with the start and end values separated by a dash.
 ```